-Real Fundraising provides not-for-profits in Connecticut, New York, Massachusetts, Rhode Island and nationally with "real time" solutions to real problems and challenges, with special emphasis on fundraising.
+Real Fundraising provides not-for-profits via remote, hybrid, and on-site services locally and nationally with "real time" solutions to real problems and challenges, with special emphasis on fundraising.

 At the real heart of fundraising is the need to have "realtime" assistance and information with